mmaldacker/Vortex2D/Docs/rendering.rst

 Render Targets
 ==============

-To be able to render, we need to record :cpp:class:`Vortex2D::Renderer::RenderCommand` on a :cpp:class:`Vortex2D::Renderer::RenderTarget`.
+To be able to render, we need to record :cpp:class:`Vortex::Renderer::RenderCommand` on a :cpp:class:`Vortex::Renderer::RenderTarget`.
 There are two implementations of it:

- * :cpp:class:`Vortex2D::Renderer::RenderWindow`
+ * :cpp:class:`Vortex::Renderer::RenderWindow`
- * :cpp:class:`Vortex2D::Renderer::RenderTexture`
+ * :cpp:class:`Vortex::Renderer::RenderTexture`

-You can render implementations of the abstract class :cpp:class:`Vortex2D::Renderer::Drawable`, which get recorder in the render command.
+You can render implementations of the abstract class :cpp:class:`Vortex::Renderer::Drawable`, which get recorder in the render command.
 To actually render it on the render target, the submit function needs to be called.
 Note, it can be called repeatedly (e.g. over several frames).

-In addition, the blend state needs to be passed in, see :cpp:class:`Vortex2D::Renderer::ColorBlendState`.
+In addition, the blend state needs to be passed in, see :cpp:class:`Vortex::Renderer::ColorBlendState`.

 Shapes
 ======